MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ### How can I sign up for Power Automate?

-To complete the sign in process:
+To complete the sign in process, do the following steps:

 1. Open [Power Automate](https://make.powerautomate.com).
 1. On the top right of the screen, select **Try free**.